 17. Play Games.
 It’s helpful to have an assortment of games that focus on social-emotional skills, such as communication, empathy, and problem-solving.
+Read up more on how you can integrate social emotional learning through games.
 You can also read my blog post about games you can use to strengthen executive functioning skills, such as self-control, planning, attention, and more.

 18. Provide a Daily Check-in.
 You can do this either through a morning meeting, or just a quick check-in for specific students in need.
 Have students identify how they are feeling and consider what they might need to improve their emotions in the moment.

 19. Discuss Empathy.
 To me, empathy is one of the most critical skills for kids to develop.
 It is the foundation for considering about how others think and feel so that we can respond in socially appropriate and compassionate ways.
 You can practice empathy on its own or through literature by discussing characters and how they might feel in a variety of situations.
 I also love these social skills task cards to practice the skills when time allows.

 20. Create SMART Goals.
 SMART goals are another way to help kids have control over what they want to accomplish in life.
 You can have students write SMART goals for an academic area that they need to improve or a social area that needs work.
 Make sure to check-in on these goals periodically so that students can identify if their strategies are working or not, and make decisions about how to change their approaches to make their goals a success.